Course Outline

 Course Topics

-The topics for this course follow the Australian Government’s Aboriginal and Torres Strait Islander Health Curriculum Framework, including topics under the modules of respect, communication, safety and quality, reflection and advocacy.
+The topics for this course follow the Australian Government’s Aboriginal and Torres Strait Islander Health Curriculum Framework.
+This includes topics under the five modules of respect, communication, safety and quality, reflection and advocacy.
 Topics include the following:

 Pre-colonial Australia: First Nations Australians Society, Post-Colonisation: Policies past & present